-In November 2016, a MoU was signed between Ministry of Housing and Urban Poverty Alleviation (MHUPA) and CSC SPV for receiving PMAY applications through CSCs.
+In November 2016, a MoU was signed between Ministry of Housing and Urban Poverty Alleviation (MHUPA) and CSC for receiving PMAY applications through CSCs.
 The service is being provided by 60,000 CSCs located in urban areas across States/ UTs.
 During 2016-17, 27.97 lakh Applications were submitted through CSC network under Pradhan Mantri Awas Yojana (PMAY) scheme.

-Food Safety and Standards Authority of India (FSSAI) partnered with CSC SPV in July 2016 to provide Food Business Operator (FBO) registration service through CSCs.
+Food Safety and Standards Authority of India (FSSAI) partnered with CSC in July 2016 to provide Food Business Operator (FBO) registration service through CSCs.
 This initiative is aimed at registering a large number of unregistered FBOs in the country with the FSSAI through the vast network of CSCs.
 Under the service, Registration Certificate is auto generated after filing of online application through CSC.
 During 2016-17, 95,603 applications for FBO Registration have been submitted through CSCs.

 Soil Health Card

 Soil Health Cards are issued by the Government to farmers with crop-wise recommendations of nutrients and fertilizers required for individual farms to help them improve productivity through judicious use of inputs.
 Launched as a scheme in 2015, the Government plans to issue these cards to 14 crore farmers.